 Authorization should be performed independently by other services, not by the RDP server alone.
 Access to RDP services should only be possible after authentication and authorization has already been performed.
 Typically, this means RDP should be deployed behind a secure gateway that serves as the only means of accessing the RDP service.
 Once a user has authenticated, the gateway should provide access only to those assets that the user needs.
 Likewise, privileges granted to the gateway and other publicly accessible services should be strictly limited so that a successful attack cannot directly result in gaining admin privileges.

 Organizations sometimes deploy a VPN to overcome this challenge, and while that may be an acceptable short-term fix to secure RDP, there are significant long-term drawbacks.
 Providing general access to the private network using a VPN opens more of the network than is strictly required, violating the principle of least privilege.

 VPNs also have a reputation for being cumbersome to manage and scale.
 Given that many currently remote employees will remain remote even once COVID-19 restrictions have been fully lifted, this kind of administrative complexity is unlikely to be sustainable.

 With RDP behind a secure, dedicated gateway, the network firewall can be configured so that outside access is possible only through the gateway.
 Likewise, all machines on the network that enable RDP should be locked down so that they can only be accessed via the gateway, ensuring that unauthorized access to one machine does not imply access to all others on the network.

-In our new, remote-work world, RDP will undoubtedly continue to play a key role in enabling remote access to enterprise machines, both virtual and physically.
-And through a few, relatively simple measures — consistent patching, isolating RDP behind a secure gateway and following the principle of least privilege — organizations can provide remote access without fear of providing new vulnerabilities for hackers to exploit.
+In our new, remote-work world, RDP will undoubtedly continue to play a key role in enabling remote access to enterprise machines, both virtual and physical.
+And through a few relatively simple measures — consistent patching, isolating RDP behind a secure gateway and following the principle of least privilege — organizations can provide remote access without fear of providing new vulnerabilities for hackers to exploit.